niftinessafoot/cachebuster/readme.md

 # ![Cachebuster Extension Icon](dist/i/48.png) Cachebuster
-A Chrome extension for appending a page’s URL with a cache-busting querystring. :punch:
+A [Chrome extension](https://chrome.google.com/webstore/detail/cachebuster/afiinpbcebimbkifmejdieegbekceodk) for appending a page’s URL with a cache-busting querystring. :punch:

-Tired of manually appending the URL over and over in my latest work project, I build a Chrome extension to do the lifting for me.
+Tired of manually appending the URL over and over in my latest work project, I built a Chrome extension to do the lifting for me.
 This is the source code.
+The extension itself can be found at [https://chrome.google.com/webstore/detail/cachebuster/afiinpbcebimbkifmejdieegbekceodk](https://chrome.google.com/webstore/detail/cachebuster/afiinpbcebimbkifmejdieegbekceodk)

 It works by pushing the POSIX time onto the querystring and then reloading the page.